3.3.2 Confirm Employee Decision

 - Take next steps based on decision to take action or not

-- If referred, visit a SSA field office and/or contact DHS within 8 federal government working days and present the Further Action Notice and applicable original documents listed on the Further Action Notice
+- If referred, contact DHS and/or visit a SSA field office within eight federal government working days and present the Further Action Notice and applicable original documents listed on the Further Action Notice

-- Follow SSA or DHS instructions or next steps
+- Follow DHS or SSA instructions or next steps